 And along with all of that good stuff, cold weather also brings the worst thing: colds.

-Whenever I’m sick, I am all about the home remedies.
+Whenever I’m sick, I am all about the at-home remedies.

 I can definitely relate this back to my childhood.